 Our working capital and working capital requirements fluctuate from quarter to quarter depending on the phase of the growing and sales cycle that falls during a particular quarter.
 Our need for cash is highest in the second and third fiscal quarters (October through March) because we typically pay our contracted growers progressively, starting in the second quarter.
 In certain years, we have deferred our payments until later in the year to coincide with collections from our customers.
-Because of our long-standing, excellent relationships with most of our growers, we have the ability to negotiate extended payment terms with them to coincide with the timing of our cash collections from customers.
+Because of our longstanding, excellent relationships with most of our growers, we have the ability to negotiate extended payment terms with them to coincide with the timing of our cash collections from customers.
 In the 2011 Fiscal Year, we paid our growers approximately 50% of the amount owed in October 2010 (the second fiscal quarter) and the remaining 50% in February 2011 (the third fiscal quarter), in accordance with the annual contracts.
-We expect to pay our growers on a similar schedule in fiscal 2012.
+In fiscal 2012, we paid our growers approximately 33% of the amount owed in October 2011, an additional 33% in February 2012, and the remaining 34% is expected to be paid in June 2012.
 Alfalfa seed harvest occurs during our first fiscal quarter (August and September), and we typically process most of our alfalfa seed during September, October and November.
 Therefore, the value of inventory is the highest in the first and second quarters, as are our labor costs.
 But we also generate the greatest amount of cash receipts during the planting season in the second fiscal quarter (October through December).

 Historically, due to the concentration of sales to certain distributors and key customers, which typically represented a significant percentage of alfalfa seed sales, our month-to-month and quarter-to-quarter sales and associated cash receipts were highly dependent upon the timing of deliveries to and payments from these distributors and customers, which varied significantly from year to year.
 At the end of fiscal 2011, our largest international distributor left the alfalfa seed sales business, and we purchased its customer list in July 2011.
-Although we have no history of directly selling into the Middle East and other international markets, we believe that we will be able to successfully transition into our direct sales model into the Middle East.
+Although we have no history of directly selling into the Middle East and other international markets prior to this year, we believe that we will be able to successfully transition into our direct sales model into the Middle East.
 We commenced direct international sales in June 2011.
 We expect that as direct sellers, we will experience similar timing constraints to that which we were accustomed when we sold into these markets through our former distributor.